BY3D/COMP421P3/README.md

-# McGill University COMP421P3 - The JDBC Program of KABY 🚚
+# COMP421P3 - The JDBC Program of KABY 🚚

 KABY is a fictional logistics company that provides global C2C delivery services.
 The company's structure is modelled on a generalised representation of delivery companies like DHL, UPS, etc. The name KABY is based on the first letter of each group member's name.